open-contracting/infrastructure/docs/reference/schema.md

 A budget breakdown is provided through an array of `BudgetBreakdown` objects, each of which represents budget for a particular period, from a particular source, or a combination of the two.

 See the [documentation of the OCDS Budget Breakdown extension](https://github.com/open-contracting-extensions/ocds_budget_breakdown_extension) for more details of this data model.
-BudgetBreakdown can also be extended further to included budget classifications data following the pattern described in the [OCDS Budgets and Spend extension](https://github.com/open-contracting-extensions/ocds_budget_and_spend_extension).
+BudgetBreakdown can also be extended further to include budget classifications data following the pattern described in the [OCDS Budgets and Spend extension](https://github.com/open-contracting-extensions/ocds_budget_and_spend_extension).

 ```eval_rst